Separation or divorce: teenage feelings

-It’s also common for teenagers to be concerned or feel guilty if they think they’ve added to the problems between you.
+- concerned or guilty if they think they’ve caused or added to your problems

 Explaining the situation

 It can help if your child understands why you and your partner are separating.
-A good way to tackle this is to have a family meeting to explain the separation to your child.
+You could have a family meeting to explain the separation to your child.
 If possible, make sure you’re both there when you tell your child about the separation.

 Listening and letting your child talk

-Once you’ve had a say, your child will need a chance to express her feelings.
-This could be during your family meeting or later on, when she’s had a chance to think things over.
+Once you’ve had a say, your child will need a chance to express their feelings.
+This could be when you first talk or later on, when they’ve had a chance to think things over.

 Talking can help your child deal with difficult emotions and fears.
-And when your child is ready to talk, active listening can help you work out how best to comfort him.
+And when your child is ready to talk, active listening can help you work out how best to comfort them.

 Reassuring your child